I was born and raised in

 People like me do linguistics

 largely because it's fun.
-But perhaps the more important reason is that only
+But actually the more important reason is that only

-humans are endowed with creative linguistic ability that is unbounded in
+humans are endowed with linguistic ability that is unbounded in

 better understanding of the human mind and ultimately what it means to

-be a human in ways different from other species.
-(Incidentally, many
+be human in ways different from other species.

 linguists are pretty good at baking, singing, and even acting, let alone